AnssiPeltola/MeetUpHelper/README.md

 # MeetUpHelper
 Work in progress!

 **MeetUpHelper** is a calendar group app designed to help you organize and manage events within groups.
-You can create calendar groups, invite people, and allow all group members to add their own events.
-Future plans include adding a group chat feature for planning meetups.
+You can create calendar groups, invite people, allow all group members to add their own events and a group chat feature for planning meetups.

 ## Features